casualGamer-dev/Nuon/src/lib/string/strings.md

-@page strings String processing in Tor
+@page strings String processing in Nuon

 Since you're reading about a C program, you probably expected this
 section: it's full of functions for manipulating the (notoriously